 - Recreation, Park and Tourism Management (Leisure Studies)

-The College of Health and Human Development also maintains a special relationship with the Penn State School of Nursing.
+The College of Health and Human Development also maintains a special relationship with the Penn State College of Nursing.

 Our programs are part of The Graduate School, which has grown to one of the largest in America.
 We are committed to ensuring that all individuals regardless of age, ethnicity, gender, religious creed or other personal characteristics are afforded the opportunity to achieve their full potential as scholars and professionals.
 Our international enrollment reflects a strong effort to reaching the global community.